-The Consolidated Financial Statements at December 31, 2015 reflect the values of the stock option plans approved in 2014 and 2015.
+The Consolidated Financial Statements at December 31, 2015 reflect the values of the Stock Option Plans approved in 2014 and 2015.

-With regard to stock option plans approved in 2014, please note that:
+With regard to Stock Option Plans approved in 2014, please note that:

-- The plan "key people" provides for a vesting period ending with the approval of the consolidated financial statements as at December 31, 2016.
+- The Stock Option Plan 2014-2018 "Top Management and Key People" provides for a vesting period ending with the approval of the Consolidated Financial Statements as at December 31, 2016.
 Each beneficiary may exercise the options granted on condition that the specific performance goals related to Group's consolidated EBITDA are achieved.
-The exercise price of the options is equal to Euro 10.20 and allows for the subscribtion of shares in the ratio of one ordinary share for every option exercised; - The plan "Corporate Structure" provides for three separate tranches with a vesting period starting from the grant date of the plan until the approval date by the Board of Directors of the consolidated financial statements respectively as at December 31, 2014, 2015 and 2016.
+The exercise price of the options is equal to Euro 10.20 and allows for the subscribtion of shares in the ratio of one ordinary share for every option exercised; - The Stock Option Plan 2014-2018 "Italian Corporate Structures" provides for three separate tranches with a vesting period starting from the grant date of the plan until the approval date by the Board of Directors of the Consolidated Financial Statements respectively as at December 31, 2014, 2015 and 2016.
 Each beneficiary may exercise the options granted on condition that the specific performance goals related to Group's consolidated EBITDA are achieved.
-The exercise price of the options is equal to Euro 10.20 and allows for the subscribtion of shares in the ratio of one ordinary share for every option exercised; - The fair value of stock options was estimated at the grant date using the Black-Scholes method, based on the following assumptions: - share price at the grant date of the options Euro 13.27; - estimated life of options equal to the period from the grant date to the following estimated exercise dates: - o Stock Option Plan for Top Management and Key People: March 1, 2018; - Stock Option Plan Structures corporate: I tranche March 1, 2017, II tranche August 31, 2017, III tranche March, 1 2018; - dividend yield 1%;

-- fair value per tranches from Euro 3.8819 to Euro 4.1597. - The effect of the two plans on the 2015 income statement amounted to Euro 6.1 million, while the effect on net equity of the exercise of the first tranche of the plan "Corporate Structure" amounts to Euro 1.2 million. - As at December 31, 2015 the following options are still in circulation: 4,495,000 options for the Top Management Plan and Key People and 261,451 options for the Corporate Plan Structures, after that, during 2015, 124,458 options related to the first tranche of the plan "Corporate Structure" were exercised.
+The exercise price of the options is equal to Euro 10.20 and allows for the subscribtion of shares in the ratio of one ordinary share for every option exercised; - The fair value of stock options was estimated at the grant date using the Black-Scholes method, based on the following assumptions: - share price at the grant date of the options Euro 13.27; - estimated life of options equal to the period from the grant date to the following estimated exercise dates: - o "Top Management and Key People" Plan: March 1, 2018; - "Italian Corporate Structures" Plan: I tranche March 1, 2017, II tranche August 31, 2017, III tranche March, 1 2018; - dividend yield 1%; - fair value per tranches from Euro 3.8819 to Euro 4.1597. - The effect of the two plans on the 2015 income statement amounted to Euro 6.1 million, while the effect on net equity of the exercise of the first tranche of the "Italian Corporate Structures" Plan amounts to Euro 1.2 million. - As at December 31, 2015 the following options are still in circulation: 4,495,000 options for the "Top Management and Key People" Plan and 261,451 options for the "Italian Corporate Structures" Plan, after that, during 2015, 124,458 options related to the first tranche of the "Italian Corporate Structures" Plan were exercised.

-On April 29, 2015, the shareholders meeting of Moncler approved the adoption of the equitybased incentive plan ("2015 Plan") with the characteristics as described below:
+On April 29, 2015, the shareholders meeting of Moncler approved the adoption of the equity-based incentive plan ("2015 Plan") with the characteristics as described below: